One Cleveland Center - 1983

 Marcel Breuer and Hamilton Smith

 This building was constructed as the headquarters of the Cleveland Trust bank.
-This tower was originally designed with an adjacent twin tower (on the site of the 1010 Euclid Building), which was never built.
+This tower was originally designed with an adjacent wing (on the site of the 1010 Euclid Building), which was never built.
 With its black granite and exposed concrete window framing, the tower is a stark contrast to the Beaux-Arts styled Cleveland Trust Rotunda - the original headquarters for the Cleveland Trust bank designed by George B. Post.

 In 2013, redevelopment started of the tower, rotunda and adjacent 1010 Euclid Building into a mixed-use complex called "The 9" including hotel, residential and retail.
-The tower contains apartments and a hotel and the rotunda and 1010 Building is home to a Heinens grocery store.
+The tower contains apartments and a hotel; the rotunda and 1010 Building is home to a Heinens grocery store.

 Cleveland Hilton Convention Center - 2016

-This 600+ room hotel is currently under construction at the site of the former Cuyahoga County administration building.
+This 600+ room hotel was completed in June 2016 at the site of the former Cuyahoga County administration building.
 The distinctive facade is angled to pay homage to the pathways on Mall B below.
 The cornice of the podium is 90 feet tall, also an homage to the surrounding buildings in the Group Plan of 1903.
-It is the tallest hotel in Cleveland and in the State of Ohio.
-Click here to see earthcam update views of the construction.
+A notable feature is the publicly accessible 32nd floor bar and deck.
+It is the tallest all-hotel structure in Cleveland and in the State of Ohio.
+Click here to see earthcam views of the construction.

 AT&T Huron Road Building (SBC/Ohio Bell Building) - 1927